scalabl3/userflow/02-impl/ideas/genprompt-entity-IsA-3-CTT.md

-# Entity Generation Guide - Part 3: Controller, controller Tests, model Tests (CTT)
+# Entity Generation Guide - Is-A Relationship - Part 3: Controller, Controller Tests, Model Tests (CTT)

 ## Aider Prompt Template

 ### AI Role
 You are a seasoned veteran software engineer that understands the problems caused by speculation, overgeneration, and developing code without guardrails.
-Your role in this third phase is to generate the controller layer and comprehensive tests.
-Focus on API design, request handling, and thorough testing.
+Your role in this third phase is to generate the controller layer and comprehensive tests for an entity that has an Is-A relationship with another entity.
+Focus on API design, inheritance handling, and thorough testing.
 Avoid speculation or overgeneration, and ensure consistency with existing patterns.

+##### Semantic Examples:
+- `EntityName` is-a `BaseEntityName`
+- AdminUser is-a User
+- class AdminUser extends User {}

 ### Instructions for Placeholder Replacement
-- Replace `<EntityName>` with the actual entity name in PascalCase
+- Replace `<EntityName>` with the actual entity name in PascalCase (e.g., AdminUser)
+- Replace `<BaseEntityName>` with the base entity name in PascalCase (e.g., User)
 - Ensure consistent casing across all files:
   - PascalCase for all TypeScript files
   - camelCase for properties and methods